Careers360 Logo

 1. Application Form Filling, Submission, and Admission Centres

-• The Competent authority shall publish the provisional Merit List.
+• The Competent Authority shall publish the provisional Merit List.

 • The candidates whose names do not appear in the merit list(s) will not be able to participate in the entire Admission Process.

-• Candidates seeking admission against these seats shall report to the Admission Centre of Admission Authority for admission as per the schedule.
+• Candidates seeking admission against these seats shall report to the Admission Centre of the Admission Authority for admission as per the schedule.

 • The candidates shall produce the documentary evidence strictly as per the Proforma(s) in support of their claims.